Betamax Glitch

 Intro, the blog and the commons!

-I particularly do not condone with those purist FOSS advocates.
+I particularly do not subscribe to those purist FOSS advocates mindset.
 There's the hardware dimension and the whole thing is much more complicated when you live in some periphery of the world.
-If you cannot afford something considering production costs, the exchange rates, taxes, shipping fees and the cost of living in your own place (currency stuff overall), you are going to take the other non-ideal/unconventional tool you need to survive in a connected world and defined by its own economy.
-So it's really hard to expect people having tech literacy and/or consuming stuff "ethically" in these conditions, as it just stands for one kind of rationality (accumulation).
-This is why talking about free and open (source) software and not talking about free and open hardware (design and distribution), production chains (supply chains), conflict minerals (conflict resources), infrastructure and imperialism (capitalism) does not work for us in southern cultures/peripheral regions of the world.
+If you cannot afford something considering production costs, the exchange rates, taxes, shipping fees and the cost of living in your own place (currency stuff overall), you're going to take the other non-ideal/unconventional tool you need to survive in a connected and defined by its own economy world.
+So it's really hard to expect people having tech literacy and/or "consumer-ethics" in these conditions, as it just stands for one kind of rationality (accumulation).

 [to the top] [homepage]